openvinotoolkit/openvino/samples/python/benchmark/sync_benchmark/README.md

 You can see the explicit description of each sample step at [Integration Steps](../../../../docs/OV_Runtime_UG/integrate_with_your_application.md) section of "Integrate OpenVINO™ Runtime with Your Application" guide.

-## Building

-To build the sample, please use instructions available at [Build the Sample Applications](../../../../docs/OV_Runtime_UG/Samples_Overview.md) section in OpenVINO™ Toolkit Samples guide.

 ## Running

 ```